nedwardzz/mixed_messages/README.md

 # CodeCademy Mixed Messages Project!

 Hi there!
-My name is Nick!
+My name is Nick Edwards, and I'm from Maine!
 This is actually my first markdown doc!<br>
 I have to say, I might only be 12% through the Full-Stack Course, but this has all been really cool to learn!